risingwavelabs/risingwave-docs/docs/guides/create-sink-kafka.md

 This topic describes how to sink data from RisingWave to a Kafka broker and how to specify security (encryption and authentication) settings.

 A sink is an external target that you can send data to.
 To stream data out of RisingWave, you need to create a sink.
 Use the `CREATE SINK` statement to create a sink.
-You can create a sink with data from a materialized source, a materialized view, or a table.
+You can create a sink with data from a materialized view or a table.
 RisingWave only supports writing messages in non-transactional mode.

 :::tip Guided setup
 RisingWave Cloud provides an intuitive guided setup for creating a Kafka sink.
 For more information, see [Create a sink using guided setup](/cloud/create-a-sink/#using-guided-setup) in the RisingWave Cloud documentation.